pirxpilot/connect-gettext/Readme.md

 # connect-gettext

-Liteweight implementation of gettext as connect middleware.
+Lightweight implementation of gettext as connect middleware.

 ## Install